SimonNir/ca_abc/README.md

 ## Citation

-If you use CA-ABC in your research, please cite:
+If you use CA-ABC in your research, we kindly ask you to cite:

 Nirenberg, S., Ding, L., & Do, C. (2023).
 Curvature-Adaptive Autonomous Basin Climbing: Efficient Exploration of Rugged Energy Landscapes Without Collective Variables. \[Journal Name]